Do you ever ask yourself, why can’t I be happy? What’s wrong with me? I asked myself those questions almost every day . . . for more than a decade.

 That’s where I was.
-If I was divorced, what would I do?
-Having been home so long, I felt unemployable, unheard and increasingly panicky.
+If I divorced, what would I do?
+Having been home so long, I felt unemployable, unheard and increasingly anxious.
 “Fixing” my circumstances would require unspeakable change.
 I didn’t know where to begin, or whom to ask.
 Everyone else looked so darn happy.
 They weren’t mentioning what the voice in my head kept repeating.
 Something is wrong.

 I wish I could say my epiphany transformed me overnight.
 That the following morning when I rubbed my eyes in front of the mirror, I was SHAZZAM’ed: cinched up like Linda Carter in a red and blue bustier, now wielding titanium-plated bracelets and updated Microsoft Office skills.
-But it would be years before I could do it; years, and hundreds of baby steps and missteps and discarded exit plans before I could finally source the guts to seek divorce.
+But it would still be years before I could do it; years, and hundreds of baby steps and missteps and discarded exit plans before I could finally source the guts to seek divorce.
 The process involved more than just a trigger.
 It required an education and a support network of friends and teachers.
 Above all it required a rebuilding of my shattered confidence.
-And yet, as I embarked to genuinely face my fears, each real step made me bolder and less ashamed.
-The previous step gave me courage.
+And yet, as I embarked to genuinely face my fears, each real step made me bolder and oddly, less ashamed.
+The previous step gave me impetus.
+It gave me courage.

-But today when I ask myself, “Am I happy?”
+And yet, today, when I ask myself, “Am I happy?”
 I don’t blush or shy away.
 I have learned to forgive myself.
 I accept that I am ever-evolving.
 I have also learned to savor the Now and its gifts in hand, like the funny selfie my daughter just sent me from college, or the deep satisfaction I feel at last for standing on my own two feet, listening to me, and moving into my life as I want my life to be.